 Fees Under Vulcan Value Partners

-Each of the mutual funds that Vulcan manages pays a monthly advisory fee, in arrears.
-The Vulcan Value Partners Fund has a fee of 1.00% of AUM and the Vulcan Value Partners Small Cap Fund has 1.15% fee.
+Each of the mutual funds that Vulcan manages pays a monthly advisory fee, in arrears, but the fee isn't listed on the firm's Form ADV.

 What to Watch Out For